michaelgheith/actopy/README.md

 DiscoverableTimeout = 0

 ## Other
-In order for this to work on the Raspberry Pi, you need to do the following: sudo vim /lib/systemd/system/bluetooth.service
+In order for this to work on the Raspberry Pi, you need to do the following:<br/>
+sudo vim /lib/systemd/system/bluetooth.service<br/>
-Now add --compat to the ExecStart line like the following:
+Now add --compat to the ExecStart line like the following:<br/>
 ExecStart=/usr/lib/bluetooth/bluetoothd --compat

 ## Random
-To check the status of your bluetooth device: systemctl status bluetooth
+To check the status of your bluetooth device:<br/>
+systemctl status bluetooth

-To get the MAC address of your device: bluetoothctl list
+To get the MAC address of your device:<br/>
+bluetoothctl list

 ## Resources